merlinepedra/OD1N/README.md

 #You can do:

-> *brute force passwords in auth forms
+> *brute force login and passwords in auth forms

 > *directory disclosure ( use PATH list to brute, and find HTTP status code )

-> *test list on input to find SQL Injection and XSS vulnerabilities
+> *test to find SQL Injection and XSS vulnerabilities

+> *Options to load ANTI-CSRF token

+> *Options to use random proxy per request

-> other things...
+> *other functions...

 ![Alt text](https://github.com/CoolerVoid/0d1n/blob/master/doc/images/tables.png)